 Speed is measured in megabits per second, or Mbps.
 It’s how fast your computer downloads or uploads data.
-You can do a speed test to make sure you’re getting fast enough download speeds.

 To get the best high-speed internet for streaming, you’ll need to account for multiple devices and users.
 You’ll also want to consider the types of media you need to play.
-4K TV shows and HD online gaming require more Mbps than browsing the web or checking email.
+4K TV shows and online gaming require more Mbps than browsing the web or checking email.

 So if you work from home or have friends over to watch movies often, you may want to upgrade your download speed plan to make sure your Wi-Fi signal is strong enough for everyone and every device.

 If your streaming session got cut short thanks to that annoying little buffering icon, we recommend starting with our tips for speeding up your internet.

 Sometimes, a simple little trick like repositioning or restarting your router can do wonders for your internet connection.